-How to compare agricultural robots in a nutshell
+How to compare specifications of agricultural robots?

 'An example with based on eight impactful agriculture robots'

 Task - Compare what the Agriculture robot can execute

 Is the agriculture robot intended to do weeding, tillage, seeding, spraying.... or all of it, as a 'platform' robot?

 Comparing the robotics on its purpose in three 'categories'.
 Key platform examples are Agrointelli, Elatec en Sitia, offering standard Cat.2 linkage for machinery.
 EcoRobotix is the key example to targeted on single job: weeding (by targeted herbicide spraying on the weed, no spraying on the crop).
 All other machines are a in between, offering a platform to connect... however assumed requiring specific tooling or having limitation in construction.